SIGN UP NOW

 Wyss graduated with a Culinary Art degree at the Napa Valley Culinary Academy in St. Helena California in 2001.
 He currently lives in North Lake Tahoe and enjoys spending his free time with his wife Carrie and his three boys, cooking, skiing with his family at Homewood Mountain Resort, playing mandolin and hiking in the Sierras.

 Each year, Wine Spectator’s Restaurant Awards recognize restaurants whose wine lists offer interesting selections, are appropriate to their cuisine, and appeal to a wide range of wine lovers.
-West Shore Café’s four year consecutive awards signal the restaurant’s commitment to providing dining guests with a wine list that aligns with its culinary offering and reflects the extensive knowledge of its sommelier team.
+West Shore Café’s five-year consecutive awards signal the restaurant’s commitment to providing dining guests with a wine list that aligns with its culinary offering and reflects the extensive knowledge of its sommelier team.

 We are proud to offer wines which were created with an environmentally friendly focus; whether it’s produced from certified/sustainable vineyards or those who practice organic/sustainable farming, you can find these wines listed on our menu.